Back to How Lenders Assess Borrowers

 Assessment Explainers

-Assessment explainers focus on mechanics, not outcomes.
+Assessment explainers focus on process, not outcomes.

 They explain: